phonkee/patrol/index.md

 All configuration is provided with command line arguments.

+Development of frontend is located at https://github.com/phonkee/patrol-frontend/

 Authors:
 phonkee

 Contributions:
-Pull requests or ideas are welcome
+Any ideas are welcome